Lujoffily/file_up/README.md

 ## Installation

-no
+no installation

 ## Usage

-no
+no explantion

 ## Credits

-no
+no collaboration

+## License

+MIT license is the license being used for this project.

 ---

 ## How to Contribute

-no
+undefined

 Contact me with sugestions

-Github: no
+Github: Luna
-Email: no
+Email: test@mail.com

 ## Tests

-no
+undefined